Tirpitz

 The impressive Tirpitz museum is located on the west coast of Denmark.
 The building was designed by the renowned Danish architectural firm BIG.

-The museum has four permanent exhibition spaces and is connected to the old Tirpitz bunker via an underground exhibition tunnel.
-It looks like a colossus in the sand, but in reality it is only a small remnant of Hitler's gigantic bunker project: the Atlantic Wall.
+The museum consists of four permanent exhibition spaces and is connected to the old Tirpitz bunker via an underground exhibition tunnel.
+It may seem like a giant structure buried in the sand, but in reality, it is just a small remnant of Hitler's massive bunker project: the Atlantic Wall.

-In the Army of Concrete, a landscape of bunkers has been created in which you discover the stories about life on the west coast.
-With Gold of the West Coast you enter a magical world of amber, also known as Norwegian Gold.
-West Coast Stories reveals the 20,000 years of West Coast history, bringing the space to life as an immersive 4D experience.
+In the Army of Concrete, a landscape of bunkers has been created where you can discover stories about life on the West Coast.
+With Gold of the West Coast, you enter a magical world of amber, also known as Norwegian Gold.
+West Coast Stories reveals the 20,000-year history of the West Coast, bringing the space to life as an immersive 4D experience.

-The entire exhibition was designed by design agency Tinker Imagineers.
-Kloosterboer Decor has been able to develop and produce the entire exhibition design in a Design and Build construction with Tinker.
+The entire exhibition was designed by the design agency Tinker Imagineers.
+Kloosterboer Decor had the opportunity to develop and produce the complete exhibition setup in a Design and Build collaboration with Tinker.

-We have created impressive shapes in the various rooms, ranging from bunkers and dunes to trees and clumps of amber stone.
-Each room not only presents small and sometimes personal items in display cases, but also contains large-scale integrated presentations using projections, light and sound effects, controlled by 'show control'.
-Kloosterboer also took care of the technical aspects, such as projections, light and sound, and the programming in these rooms.
+In the various rooms, we have created impressive shapes, ranging from bunkers and dunes to trees and clogs made of amber.
+Each hall not only presents small and sometimes personal items in display cases but also features large-scale integrated presentations using projections, light and sound effects, all controlled by show control systems.
+Kloosterboer also handled the technical aspects, such as projections, lighting, sound, and programming in these rooms.

 Media: